 In February 1998, Seeds of Learning opened for 8 infants in the nursery of the Methodist Church.
 Ten months later parents were desperate as their children outgrew the infant room and pleaded for a toddler room.
 The town of Pagosa Springs made a toddler room possible with the use of the old Mary Fisher Clinic.
 In January of 1999 a toddler room was opened and in September of 1999 a preschool room was also opened.
 In 2016 the toddler room was converted to an additional preschool room.

 As of the end of May, 2003 the administrative configuration changed.
 Teddy Adler Finney, the first Director and founder, resigned.
 Lynne Bridges, a longtime resident and a home daycare provider since 1980 in Pagosa Springs, became the Executive Director of Seeds of Learning.

-After many years at 365 San Juan St. (shown above), with help from the local community, a DOLA grant and many front range funders Seeds raised 1.2 million dollars and built a new center that could serve more than twice as many children.
+After many years at 365 San Juan St. (shown above), with help from the local community, a DOLA grant and many front range funders Seeds raised 1.3 million dollars and built a new center that could serve more than twice as many children.
 In August 2011 Seeds of Learning joined the ranks of less that 10% of America’s early care and education center and became NAEYC Accredited.

 Our facility is located at 575 S. 7th Street at the corner of 7th and Apache, in the downtown area of Pagosa Springs, Colorado in Archuleta County.

 We serve 50 children daily.